mk-pmb/ceson-js/doc/spec-v1.md

 CESON is mostly like [JSON][json-spec], but:

-  * It will always be a strict subset of ECMAScript.
+  * It will always be a strict subset of ECMAScript version 3.
   * Definition of whitespace and acceptable line endings is inherited from the ECMAScript spec, to avoid problems with Unicode line terminators.
     * For increased compatibility, outside of values, CESON parsers should